quickflamingo/XGBoost_CTREE_predictive_maintenance/README.md

 </div>

-Figure @ref(fig:pdpxgbtoolwear) shows the PDP for the Tool Wear feature.
+Figure 7 shows the PDP for the Tool Wear feature.
 A high predicted probability of machine malfunction can be noticed higher operating minutes.